Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Introduction

 \section{Introduction}

-In an edge-to-edge tiling of sphere by congruent pentagons, the pentagon can have five possible edge combinations \cite[Lemma 9]{wy1}: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
-In a series of three papers, we classify all except the almost equilateral egde combination $a^4b$.
-This is the third of the series, in which we classify tilings of sphere by equilateral pentagons (i.e., combination $a^5$).
-The edge combinations $a^2b^2c,a^3bc,a^3b^2$ are classified in the first two papers \cite{wy1,wy2}.
+In an edge-to-edge tiling of the sphere by congruent pentagons, the pentagon can have five possible edge combinations \cite[Lemma 9]{wy1}: $a^2b^2c,a^3bc,a^3b^2,a^4b,a^5$.
+We classified tilings for $a^2b^2c,a^3bc,a^3b^2$ in \cite{wy1,wy2}.
+In this paper, we classify tilings for $a^5$, i.e., tilings of the sphere by congruent equilateral pentagons.